Home Page

 Overall, homework in primary schools does not appear to lead to large increases in learning.
 Effective homework is associated with greater parental involvement and support.
 The broader evidence base suggests that short focused tasks or activities which relate directly to what is being taught, and which are built upon in school, are likely to be more effective than regular daily homework.

 As you are aware, we do offer some homework which includes reading, spelling and times tables practise.
 We would encourage parents to support their children with these activities without undue pressure and as part of your regular family routines.
 We understand that family life is increasingly busy so grandparents and siblings could also help out with things your children may struggle to do independently.
+Please see below for further information about the homework we offer.
 For additional activities to undertake at home, please see our page on 'Websites for Learning.'

 Regards